jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 into the next post, which will be posted on the same day.

 [Dimension reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction)
-is performed on a data matrix $ M $ consisting of *n* 'feature vectors' wherein each vector has a set of *m* data points associated with it.
-The data in the matrix is considered to have dimension *m*, but oftentimes the actual 'intrinsic dimensionality' is much lower.
+is performed on a data matrix $ M $ consisting of $n$ 'features' wherein each vector has a set of $m$ data points associated with it.
+The data in the matrix is considered to have dimension $m$, but oftentimes the actual 'intrinsic dimensionality' is much lower.
 As Laurens van der Maaten [defines it][1], 'intrinsic dimensionality' is 'the the minimum number of parameters needed to account for the observed properties of the data'.